thomasbrnf/personnel-admin-panel/README.md

 PORT=4000

-Then, open terminal and type this commands: npm install and npm start
+Then, open terminal and type this commands:
+`npm install
+npm start
+`

 Now, navigate yourself to CLIENT folder, and open here terminal as well.
+And use this commands:
+`npm install
-FOR TERMINAL IN CLIENT FOLDER: npm install and npm run dev
+npm run dev
+`

 STEP 3
 navigate to http://localhost:5173/